Over a period of just a couple of generations, the complexity of our lives has grown exponentially.

 Cut out as much of the bullsh*t as you can (I know – it’s everywhere, right?) and focus on the important stuff first – family, relationships, health, mental well-being, etc. The rest is just bullsh*t.

 Keep your work spaces, your living spaces and your social media organized.

-An uncluttered environment is much less stressful and it also makes it much easier to relax.
+An uncluttered environment is a much less stressful environment, which makes it much easier to relax.